Paula-Iglesias-Rivas/EModelDB/.github/README.txt

 To open the hyperlink you have to select the model and then click the right mouse button.

+Future updates to the database will involve adding new models and possibly modifying the schema to accommodate additional types of data relevant to protein evolution research
 If you have any questions, please send an email to:

 p.rivas@udc.es